basedlsg/Orange-ID-Template/README.md

 Replace the home screen with the game canvas and menu options.
 Keep the admin dashboard as is and make sure users need to log in before playing.
+Run the setup script to initialize the SQLite database: npx tsx scripts/setup.ts

-Set up the SQLite database and add fields to store user scores and preferences.
+Then add fields to store user scores and preferences.
 Add a way for admins to reset scores or ban users who use inappropriate names.

 Please implement this while maintaining the dark theme with orange accents.